 "These digital PDT certificates will smoothen and expedite check-in processing and Customs clearance at foreign and local immigration checkpoints, especially as Singapore ramps up travel for both inbound and outbound travellers," the ministry had said in a circular on Jan 21.

 The move comes as the authorities abroad uncover scams involving negative coronavirus test certificates.

 With cases of fake polymerase chain reaction test results reported in France, Spain, the Netherlands and Britain, the European Union's law enforcement agency Europol has warned that the problem will persist as long as travel restrictions remain in place.

-The introduction of a digital certificate here complements a separate trial which has been running since December last year, involving inbound travellers from Jakarta and Kuala Lumpur on Singapore Airlines (SIA) flights.
+The introduction of a digital certificate here complements a separate trial that has been running since December last year, involving inbound travellers from Jakarta and Kuala Lumpur on Singapore Airlines (SIA) flights.

 Travellers from the two cities have to undergo a PDT in selected clinics abroad, which then issue digital certificates.

 SIA's process is based on a separate Travel Pass framework by the International Air Transport Association (Iata).

 The Iata Travel Pass, a digital platform that contains information on passengers' Covid-19 health status, is part of efforts to reopen borders without quarantines and revitalise aviation.

 The Straits Times understands that plans are under way to allow HealthCerts to interoperate with Travel Pass.